dipankar1311/ML/rl/README.md

 ## RL process / step
 Initialization: The agent starts in an initial state

-$Action: The agent chooses an action based on its current state and policy
+Action: The agent chooses an action based on its current state and policy

 Transition: The environment transitions to a new state based on the agent's action